thuijskens/thuijskens.github.io/_drafts/bayesian-optimisation.md

 ## Wrapping up

 Bayesian optimisation certainly seems like an interesting approach, but it does require a bit more work than random grid search.
+The algorithm discussed here is not the only one in its class.
+A great overview of different hyperparameter optimization algorithms is given in this paper[^1].

-If you're interested in more production-ready systems, it is worthwhile to check out [MOE](https://github.com/Yelp/MOE), [Spearmint](https://github.com/HIPS/Spearmint)[^1], or [hyperopt](https://github.com/hyperopt/hyperopt)[^2].
+If you're interested in more production-ready systems, it is worthwhile to check out [MOE](https://github.com/Yelp/MOE), [Spearmint](https://github.com/HIPS/Spearmint)[^2], or [hyperopt](https://github.com/hyperopt/hyperopt)[^3].
 These implementations can also deal with integer, and categorical, hyperparameters.
 By treating the type of model you want to estimate as a categorical variable, you can even build an optimizer in the `hyperopt` framework, that will select both the right model type, and the right hyperparameters of that model (see section 2.2 [here](https://github.com/hyperopt/hyperopt/wiki/FMin), for an example).

 ## References

+[^1]: J. Bergstra, R. Bardenet, Y. Bengio, *Algorithms for hyper-parameter optimization.*, Advances in Neural Information Processing Systems, 2011, https://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization.pdf.
-[^1]: J. Snoek, H. Larochelle, and R. P. Adams. *Practical bayesian optimization of machine learning algorithms.*.
+[^2]: J. Snoek, H. Larochelle, and R. P. Adams. *Practical bayesian optimization of machine learning algorithms.*.
 Advances in neural information processing systems, 2012, https://arxiv.org/pdf/1206.2944.pdf.
-[^2]: J. Bergstra, D. Yamins, and D. D. Cox. *Making a Science of Model Search: Hyperparameter Optimization in Hundreds of Dimensions for Vision Architectures.*, ICML (1) 28 (2013): 115-123., http://www.jmlr.org/proceedings/papers/v28/bergstra13.pdf
+[^3]: J. Bergstra, D. Yamins, and D. D. Cox. *Making a Science of Model Search: Hyperparameter Optimization in Hundreds of Dimensions for Vision Architectures.*, ICML (1) 28 (2013): 115-123., http://www.jmlr.org/proceedings/papers/v28/bergstra13.pdf
-[^3]: E. Brochu,, V. M. Cora, and N. De Freitas. *A tutorial on Bayesian optimization of expensive cost functions, with application to active user modeling and hierarchical reinforcement learning.*, arXiv preprint arXiv:1012.2599 (2010), https://arxiv.org/pdf/1012.2599.pdf.
+[^4]: E. Brochu,, V. M. Cora, and N. De Freitas. *A tutorial on Bayesian optimization of expensive cost functions, with application to active user modeling and hierarchical reinforcement learning.*, arXiv preprint arXiv:1012.2599 (2010), https://arxiv.org/pdf/1012.2599.pdf.